utshomax/postman-docs/src/pages/docs/collaborating-in-postman/roles-and-permissions.md

 &ast;&ast;&ast; Enterprise plans only.
 Teams that don't use the [optional approval process workflow](/docs/collaborating-in-postman/adding-private-network/#using-the-approval-process-workflow) for the Private API Network can allow users with [an API Editor role](/docs/collaborating-in-postman/roles-and-permissions/#element-based-roles) to add APIs to the Private API Network instead.

 > **Postman support users**.
-Members with a Developer or Super Admin role consume a paid seat on your team.
+Users with a Developer or Super Admin role consume a paid seat on your team.
 Users on the team who have only Admin or Billing roles become support users and don’t consume paid seats.
 Each team can have two support users.

 ### Managing team roles